 Each parish’s nomination must include a short biography of the nominee and a brief summary of the reason the nominee has been proposed.
 Nominations also need to include a processing fee of $25 payable to The Incorporated Synod of the Diocese of Toronto to cover the costs of the medallion and pin.

-Once nominations have been approved by the area bishop, they’ll be forwarded to the Diocesan Bishop’s office for final approval.
+Once nominations have been approved by your bishop, they’ll be forwarded to the Diocesan Bishop’s office for final approval.

 In addition to the parish nominations, the Bishop of Toronto may name additional Awards of the Order.
 Typically, such nominees will be persons whose service has been diocesan wide, or if mainly at the parish level, has had an impact in the Diocese beyond the parish where the service has been made.